nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: User will not have to input a command or use hotkeys to switch back to his previous tab.
     * Cons: Hard to implement and test.

+**Aspect: Determining whether there should be a list maintained per tab or all tabs take reference from a single list**
+* **Alternative 1 (current choice):** All the tabs will take reference to the same `ObservableList`.
+  * Pros: Minimal complications to rendering lifecycle.
+Easy updating of list as there is no need to sync between lists as there is only one list.
+  * Cons: The ObservableList needs to be filtered with every tab switch.
+This may pose as a performance issue as tab switching is expected to be instantaneous.
+With a large list of animes, filtering can take a significant amount of time.

+* **Alternative 2:** Each tab will have its own `ObservableList`.
+  * Pros: Switching through tabs will not require the list to be re-filtered and re-rendered.
+This will increase the performance for tab switching.
+  * Cons: Will cause complications due to changing anime watch status, adding and deleting anime, and keeping sync with the master list.

 ### Clear Feature